MentorMate/dotnet-containers-template/pull_request_template.md

-what text will be here something like are you check all steps
+What text will be here something like are you check all steps